 Jacques Villeneuve is the driver to have led the most laps at Albert Park without ever winning.

 The Canadian led 50 laps on debut at the 1996 Australian Grand Prix.
 In total, nine drivers have led here without winning.
-Max Verstappen is the only driver on the current grid to have done so.
+George Russell is the only driver on the current grid to have done so.

 Seven drivers led a lap of the 2013 Australian Grand Prix.